AKEckhardt/AKEckhardt.github.io/_pages/about.md

 <br/><br/>
 <p style='text-align: justify;'><font size="4">
 The Eckhardt Lab develops experimental molecular chemistry at the interface of organic and physical chemistry.
-We investigate the structure, spectroscopy, and reactivity of reactive intermediates and small molecules using synthesis, photolysis, high-vacuum flash pyrolysis, cryogenic matrix isolation in combination with
+We investigate the structure, spectroscopy, and reactivity of reactive intermediates and small molecules using synthesis, photolysis, high-vacuum flash pyrolysis, as well as cryogenic matrix isolation in combination with
-EPR,IR, and UV-Vis spectroscopy.
+EPR, IR, and UV-Vis spectroscopy.
 By combining experiment with quantum-chemical analysis, we uncover fundamental structure–reactivity relationships.
 Selected applications address molecular processes relevant to astrochemical and prebiotic environments.
 </font>
 </p>